Can I tell you a secret?

 No, really.
 Look at this salsa.
 Lovely!

-It’s spicy, it’s sweet but not overly so and it’s tart in just the right way.
-The red peppers add just the perfect crunch.
-The trick to this salsa is slightly cooking the blueberries.
-Doing so will allow the blueberries to really soak up flavor.
+It’s spicy, and it’s sweet but not overly so.
+It’s tart in just the right way.
+The blueberries pop in your mouth, while the red peppers offer the perfect crunch.

-I didn’t cook my berries the first time I tried making blueberry salsa and it wasn’t as flavorful as it could have been.
-It’s an extra step but it’s worth it.
+I didn’t cook my berries the first time I tried making blueberry salsa, and it wasn’t as flavorful as it could have been.
+It’s an extra step, but it’s well worth the time.

 - 1/2 pint cherry or grape tomatoes